Sweet is the lore which Nature brings;

 Although scientists understand many little truths about the world or Universe, the great majority of them do not understand the One Great Truth about the Universe.
 And it is precisely the reductionist and isolationist approach they follow that blinds them to the One Great Truth, namely, that everything is related to everything else, and to seek to understand any single element of the Universe in isolation from everything else is fundamentally mistaken, for this approach leads to false beliefs and conclusions.
 Knowledge of the many little truths leads scientists and their devout followers to believe that the Universe, and more specifically the Earth, since this is the only part of it that lies within our intimate knowledge and destructive control, exists solely for us clever human beings to manipulate and transform its parts, including even other living creatures, into forms that please us.
 Knowledge of the One Great Truth, however, leads us to regard the many different parts of the Universe as different facets of one interconnected whole, and therefore we should treat all of these parts with the great respect that is due to the whole.

 There are many native peoples who understand, or at least formerly understood, the One Great Truth about the world.
-These so-called primitive peoples knew things that science will never understand because of its atomistic approach – its relentless mania to divide everything into its component parts by breaking or dividing everything into smaller and smaller units.
+These so-called primitive peoples knew things that science will never understand because of its atomistic approach – its relentless mania to divide everything into its component parts by breaking down everything into smaller and smaller units.
 However, to the extent that they have been corrupted by the lures of science and its devilish offspring, modern technology, many of their descendants have forgotten the One Great Truth which their ancestors once knew, respected, and embodied in the way they lived their lives.

 Although science is very good at solving single or limited problems, like finding a cure for a disease, producing a better motor, or building a more effective weapon of destruction, it is not very good at understanding things from the global perspective.
 This is due to the specialization that is rampant in the teaching, study, and practice of science, but it is also due to the great complexity of many of these problems.